Marian Fleming Harwood: Life, education and teaching career

 Marian Fleming Harwood was born on 9 March 1846 in Greenock, Renfrewshire, Scotland to Henry Reid, merchant, and his wife Catherine (born Barnett).
 She was raised in Belfast in a liberal environment as a pacifist and feminist.
 She took French lessons from her mother and learned German at the Belfast Academy.

 She studied romance philology under Heinrich Morf at the University of Zurich, Switzerland where she counted Matthew Arnold among her friends.
 On 2 December 1885, she married Septimus Harwood, an English-born medical practitioner, at Newtownbreda Presbyterian Church, County Down.
 Next year, she moved to New South Wales, Australia for her husband's medical treatment but returned to Ireland, childless, on his death in 1889.

 After her mother's death, she came back to Australia.
 In March 1896, she enrolled at the University of Sydney with granted admission Ad eundem from the Royal University of Ireland.
 She obtained her bachelor's degree in 1897.
 She then completed her master's degree from the school of English and German, University of Melbourne in 1900.

 She later became a member of the Teachers' Association of New South Wales and taught French and German privately.

 Eye problems forced her to resign from the National Council of Women in 1914 and as editor of Pax in 1916.

 She died on 29 July 1934 at Quambaar, Bellevue Hill, Australia.

 Peace activist

-In 1907, with Rose Scott, she co-founded Sydney Peace Society.
+In 1907, with Rose Scott, she co-founded Sydney International Peace Society.
 Between 1909 and 1914, she served its vice-president.
 She played an important role in its activities until her death.
 She offered prizes to school children for writing essays on peace.
 In August 1910, she represented the peace societies of Sydney and Melbourne at the 18th Universal Peace Congress in Stockholm.
 During her visit, she spoke on the Australian peace movement at the University of Freiburg, Germany and at a conference at Coventry, England, where she met several leaders of the international peace movements including Norman Angell.
 Although she supported the formation of the League of Nations, she was sceptical about its role in bringing peace.